cottand/web-portfolio/src/assets/markdown/blog/NixShellFlakeScriptingForHashLanguages.md

 the `nix-shell` magic requires several.

 The sad part is this may happen to every language that has slashes (`//`) rather than hashes (`#`) for comments.
-So I could make this work for Go via Yaegi either.
+So I could not make this work for Go via Yaegi either.

 ## Requirements